iresrepo123/IRES4R2E/code/R2E/README.md

-# IRS core replication package
+# R2E

-This directory contains the core pipeline for the IRS paper.
-The RQ1-RQ3 statistical-analysis scripts are intentionally excluded.
+This directory contains the core pipeline for R2E framework.

 ## Contents